Ingredients Required To Make Lockdown Lemonade

 Let Go To Grow.

-The moment you’re able to look on all the lemons that brought you to exactly where you were meant to be, you experience a level of peace that’s hard to put to words.
-The weight is lifted off your shoulder.
+The moment you’re able to look at all the lemons that brought you to exactly where you were meant to be, you experience a level of peace that’s hard to put into words.
+The weight lifts from your shoulders.
 And as your story continues to shift, your confidence continues to grow.
-This feeling becomes a stored memory you can tap back into any time you need the extra motivation or a reminder of your why.
+This feeling becomes a stored memory you can tap into any time you need a reminder of your why.
 You now hold a personal play-by-play of how you turned lemons into lockdown lemonade.
-Never will you not know what it means to be brave and forge ahead.
-You know your ability to love yourself so much nothing can stop your Pheonix from rising.
-You know not only do you deserve to dream, but your dreams deserve to you, too.
+You know what it means to be brave and forge ahead.
+You know your ability to love yourself is unstoppable.
+You know not only do you deserve to dream — your dreams deserve you, too.

 Let’s Make Lemonade, Together.

 Are you ready to shift your story and shift your life?
-If you crave a connected conversation or want guidance connecting with yourself, I‘m here to help.
-There is no right or wrong and the Universe doesn’t choose favorites.
+If you crave a connected conversation or want guidance connecting with yourself, I’m here.
+There is no right or wrong, and the Universe doesn’t choose favorites.
 As long as you are open, you will experience a positive change.

 You are not alone.
 We are in this together.

-Thank you for being you and most importantly, thank you for showing up, for you.
+Thank you for being you — and most importantly, thank you for showing up for yourself.

 Cheers To The Journey,